kagof/trello-link-github-action/README.md

 * If this action runs on a pull request, the commits in the PR are not considered during the run.
 This can be worked around by running the action on commits as well.
 * Branch are not (yet?) considered
-* If you want to use the long ID of a card (or anything other than the shortId), that is not (yet?) supported